AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

-# 44643Sec04Team05Spring2024FinalProject
+## 44643Sec04Team05Spring2024FinalProject
-Legal Case Management System - One stop solution with all Workflows and process design
+# Legal Case Management System - One stop solution with all Workflows and process design
+Its an Enterprise Resource Software to manage the entire lifecycle of a Legal cases.

 ## Project Work Breakdown Structure(WBS)